chandra-mukherjee/EcoBazaarX-Carbon-Footprint-Aware-Shopping-Assistant/README.md

 - `spring.mail.username`
 - `spring.mail.password`

-- (give your own sql password here in application.properties file in backend)
+- (Give your own sql password here in application.properties file in backend)
-- (give your own spring mail username and password in application.properties file in backend)
+- (Give your own spring mail username and password in application.properties file in backend)

 Start backend: